Before you start

 Step 6

 Saw the last row of parquet into its correct width taking into account the expansion gap required.
-Use a specialized tool-knock in for the last board.
+Use wooden wedges for the fixing of this edge.

-After the installation, cover the expansion gap with skirting and fasten by nailing or with dowels.
+Remember to adjust the clearance between the door frame and the floor by about 14 mm so that the parquet can be laid underneath.
+After the glue has dried, cover the expansion gap with skirting and fasten by nailing or with dowels.
 The skirting should not rest too tightly on the parquet otherwise it will prevent free movement of the flooring.
-Cover pipe lead-throughs with fittings.
+Cover pipe lead throughs with fittings.

 Välinge 5Gc Click